Luciano Berio: Personal life

 Berio and Cathy Berberian had a daughter, he and Susan Oyama had a son and a daughter, and he and Talia Pecker had two sons.

 Berio was an atheist.
 He was noted for his sense of humour.
 He gave a two-hour seminar at a summer school in the United States analyzing Beethoven's 7th Symphony, demonstrating that it was a work of radical genius.
 The next day he gave another two-hour seminar, with a completely straight face, showing why it was hopelessly flawed and a creative dead-end.

-Berio died in a hospital in Rome on 27 May 2003, at the age of 78.
+Berio died in a hospital in Rome on 27 May 2003, at the age of 77.

+Influences

+Ian Leslie writes in his biography of John Lennon and Paul McCartney that McCartney attended a 1966 concert of Berio's Laborintus 2 in Belgravia and spoke to Berio after the concert.
+The tape collage used by Berio in Laborintus 2 became an inspiration for the subsequent use of sound collage by The Beatles in their LP Sgt.
+Pepper's Lonely Hearts Club Band and after.

 Work

 Berio's electronic work dates for the most part from his time at Milan's Studio di Fonologia.
 One of the most influential works he produced there was Thema (Omaggio a Joyce) (1958), based on Cathy Berberian reading from James Joyce's Ulysses, which can be considered as the first electroacoustic composition in the history of western music made with voice and elaboration of it by technological means.
 A later work, Visage (1961) sees Berio creating a wordless emotional language by cutting up and rearranging a recording of Cathy Berberian's voice; therefore the composition is based on the symbolic and representative charge of gestures and voice inflections, "from inarticulate sounds to syllables, from laughter to tears and singing, from aphasia to inflection patterns from specific languages: English and Italian, Hebrew and the Neapolitan dialect".

 In 1968, Berio completed O King a work which exists in two versions: one for voice, flute, clarinet, violin, cello and piano, the other for eight voices and orchestra.
 The piece is in memory of Martin Luther King Jr., who had been assassinated shortly before its composition.
 In it, the voice(s) intones first the vowels, and then the consonants which make up his name, only stringing them together to give his name in full in the final bars.